Teradata/stacki-wiki/Frontend-Installation.md

 ### Add Pallets

 Choose the _Pallets_ you want to install.
-Booting from a DVD, pallets should automatically load onto the list for you to choose.
+Booting from a DVD, Pallets should automatically load onto the list for you to choose.

 ![](images/stacki_config_step_6a_2.png)

-The _Id_ column denotes pallets loaded from a DVD and the _Network_ column denotes pallets from a network (not being used).
+The _Id_ column denotes Pallets loaded from a DVD and the _Network_ column denotes Pallets from a network.

-Select _stacki_ and _os_ pallets to install.
+Select _stacki_ and _os_ Pallets to install.

 ![](images/stacki_config_step_6b_2.png)